LyDoesSpecial/GodetteVNFramework/README.md

 Before you run your own sample scene, make sure your character is created via the actor editor and saved as a scene.
 Moreover, you have to register your characters.
-Go to GodetteVN/Singletons/vn.tscn, and find Characters node and follow the examples from there.
+Go to GodetteVN/Core/Singletons/vn.tscn, and find RegisteredCharacters node and follow the examples from there.
 Same deal with dvars.

 There are 3 core components in this framework.